Irregular triads in 3-uniform hypergraphs: Special -graphs and the proof of Theorems and

-In this subsection we define $(p,\mu,\tau, \alpha,\rho)$-special $3$-graphs (see Definition \ref{def:special}).
-The purpose of Definition \ref{def:special} is to isolate common properties our main examples, $\GS_p(n)$ and $\HP(n)$, specifically those which are required to prove both examples require non-binary $\vdisc_3$-error.
+In this section we define $(p,\mu,\tau, \alpha,\rho)$-special $3$-graphs (see Definition \ref{def:special}).
+The purpose of Definition \ref{def:special} is to isolate common properties our main examples, $\GS_p(n)$ and $\HP(n)$, specifically those which are required to prove both examples require non-binary $\vdisc_3$-error (which we will do in Section \ref{subsub:binaryproof}).

 The main idea is that both examples come equipped with natural metrics on their set of vertices, which interact nicely with their edge sets.
 As Definition \ref{def:special} is quite technical, we will begin by examining each of the two examples in turn by way of motivation.
 We will begin with $\GS_p(n)$, where the picture is somewhat simpler.

-\subsubsection{Special properties of $\GS_p(n)$}
+\subsection{Special properties of $\GS_p(n)$}